fverdugo/PartitionedArrays.jl/README.md

 The `SequentialBackend` is specially handy for developing new code.
 Since it runs in a standard Julia session, one can use tools like `Revise` and `Debugger` that will certainly do your live easier at the developing stage.
 Once the code works with the `SequentialBackend`, it can be automatically deployed in a super computer via the `MPIBackend`.
 Other back ends like a `ThreadedBacked`, `DistributedBackend`, or `MPIXBackend` can be added in the future.

+## Performance

+This figure shows a strong scaling test of the total time spent in setting up the main components of a FE simulation using `PartitionedArrays` as the distributed linear algebra backend.
+The wall time includes
+- generation of a distributed (Cartesian) FE mesh
+- generation of local FE spaces
+- generation of a global dof numbering,
+- assembly of the distribtued sparse linear system
+- interpolation of a manufactured solution
+- Computation of the residual (incudes a matrix-vector product) and its norm.

 ## How to collaborate

 We have a number of [issues waiting for help](https://github.com/fverdugo/PartitionedArrays.jl/labels/help%20wanted).
 You can start contributing to `PartitionedArrays.jl` by solving some of those issues.
 Contact with us to coordinate.